Rohit312001/90DaysOfDevOps/2023/day49/Submission/Answer.md

 ### Do you prefer to host a website on S3?
 What's the reason if your answer is either yes or no?

 - Yes, I would prefer to host a website on S3.
 It is a `cost-effective` and `scalable` solution for `static websites`.
 It also provides `high availability` and `reliability` with `99.99% uptime`.
-S3 also supports `custom domain names` and `SSL/TLS` certificates, which are essential for hosting websites.
+S3 also supports `custom domain names` and `SSL/TLS` certificates, which are essential for `hosting websites`.

 ---